vib-tcp/project_github_microcredential/git_and_github_concepts/git_concepts.md

 GIT WORKFLOW:
 1. adjust your files and save (developing area)

 2. once you are ready, you should do:
-`git add file_A`: send a copy of the file to the staging area
+`git add file_A`: records the changes made to file_A and adds it to the staging area
-`git add *`: send a copy of all modified files to the staging area
+`git add *`: records the changes made to all files and adds it to the staging area

 3. commit changes:
 `git commit -m "message"`: you send from staging area to local commit, linked to a meaningful message.

 4. push changes to remote repository: